mingyu110/AWS/README.md

-The Cloud and Generative AI in practice
+The architecture of Cloud and AI on the AWS platform.